sibeshkar/jiminy-env/README.md

 3. Connect to `0.0.0.0:5901` on your computer with VNCviewer.
 Password : `boxware`
 4. To use Recordings, copy the recordings from the docker container using the following command:
 `docker cp <container_name>:/root/.jiminy/plugins/sibeshkar/wob-v1/recordings/* .`
 5. Process using `jiminy.demonstration.event_readers.VNCDemontration` object to get iterator.
+Example in `jiminy/examples/wob_record.py`

 See Makefile for more commands.